 34. Covered outdoor space to ensure all year round outdoor living is possible.

-37. External Ventilation around the refrigerator to ensure it works optimally.
+37. Ventilation around every side of the refrigerator to ensure it works optimally.

 39. Security screening to promote breezes and safety.

-40. Use of clearstory windows to bring more light into the living pavilion and onto the strip of suspended concrete slab.
+40. Use of clearstory windows to bring more light into the living pavilion and onto an intentional strip of concrete slab in the kitchen.

 41. Use of louvre windows to maximise airflow and control.